alexeysp11/delivery-service-csharp/docs/processes/admin/deployservice.md

 - System verifies the deployment status and reports any errors or issues
 - Monitor the deployment status and troubleshoot any errors or issues
 - Admin confirms the successful deployment and activates the microservices

+## Data

+### Objects

+- Service information model: This model could include properties such as service name, version, and dependencies.
+It could also have methods for managing service data.
+- GitHub repository model: This model could include properties such as repository name, URL, and branch.
+It could also have methods for managing repository data.
+- Deployment configuration model: This model could include properties such as environment variables, server settings, and deployment scripts.
+It could also have methods for managing deployment configurations.